covidatlas/li/docs/migrating_from_cds_to_li.md

 #### locations.json

 - TODO question - how to get the URL - can't do this all the time, some urls are dynamic and change; some URLs are _extremely_ long (arcgis)
-- TODO load maintainers - locations are populated sometimes from multiple sources.

 ##### CDS record